-Our Class A shares have been approved for listing on the NYSE under the symbol "CPA."
+Our Class A shares have been approved for listing on the NYSE under the symbol "CPA," subject to official notice of issuance.
 The Class B shares and Class C shares will not be listed on any exchange unless the board of directors determines that it is in the best interest of the company to list the Class B shares on the Panama Stock Exchange.